freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 280.1

-I want you to make a website boilerplate for me.
-You can make a new folder with `mkdir folder-name`. `mkdir` stands for "make directory".
-Make a `website` directory in the `project` folder.
+You will be making a website boilerplate.
+You can make a new folder with `mkdir <folder_name>`. `mkdir` stands for "make directory".
+Make a `website` directory in this `project` folder.
 Remeber that "directory" and "folder" mean the same thing.

 #### HINTS